Breviceps adspersus: Behavior and Ecology

 The common rain frog inhabits temperate forests and open grasslands of southeast Africa.
-They are a terrestrial species.
-These frogs only breed in the rainy season.
+They spend the dry winter months in burrows and emerge after rain to feed and mate, usually at night.
+Their diet consists of termites, ants, and other invertebrates.
 The population of this species is stable, and listed as "locally common".
+They also like to climb on each other and eat their skin.